Parametric Mie resonances and directional amplification in time-modulated scatterers: Parametric Mie resonances in time-modulated spheres

-Next, we analyse wave phenomena in a finite-size sphere made from such a time-modulated material.
+Next, we analyse wave phenomena in a finite-size sphere made from a time-modulated material.
+For clarity of the analysis, here we assume that temporal modulation inside the sphere are uniform.
+As we show in Sec.~3 of the Supplemental Material~\cite{suppl}, possible spatial inhomogeneities of the sphere has only a minor quantitative impact on the results.
 First, we find the condition of optical parametric amplification.
-For its derivation, we will consider a separate eigenvalue problem for the electric field amplitudes across the sphere boundary with no incident field (parametric self-maintained oscillations).
-To find the parametric oscillation condition analytically, we consider the Floquet frequency right at the center of the momentum bandgap, that is, $\w =\w_{\rm m}/2$, and exploit the weak-modulation approximation~\cite{martinez-romero_parametric_2018}, which is valid in the regime of $M \ll 1$.
+For its derivation, we will consider a separate eigenvalue problem for the electric field amplitudes across the sphere boundary with no incident field (parametric oscillations).
+To find the parametric oscillation condition analytically, we consider the Floquet frequency right at the center of the momentum bandgap, that is, $\w =\w_{\rm m}/2$, and exploit the weak-modulation approximation~\cite{martinez-romero_parametric_2018}, which works perfectly in the regime of $M \ll 1$ and provides a very satisfactory estimation for $M<0.2$ (see Fig.~S2 in Sec.~5 of the Supplemental Material~\cite{suppl}).
+Here, we apply the approximation solely for the sake of making theoretical analysis more transparent for the reader and highlighting the qualitative picture of the considered phenomena.
+It is important to mention that one can also solve the eigenvalue equation~\r{eq2} exactly, without resorting to any approximations, which will be done for the scatterer examples considered below.
 As we verified numerically, under this approximation, there are only two dominant harmonics $ \w_0= \w_{\rm m}/2$ and $\w_{-1}= -\w_{\rm m}/2$ and two dominant (lowest) momentum bands $\kappa_1$ and $\kappa_2$.
 In other words, the matrix of modal weights $S_{q n}$ can be truncated to merely a $2\times 2$ size with indices $q=\{1,2\}$ and $n=\{0,-1\}$.
 The points with $\kappa_1$ and $\kappa_2$ are marked in the diagram of Fig.~\ref{fig2}.
 Using the approximation, equation~\r{eq2} can be solved analytically in a closed form (see Sec.~2 of the Supplemental Material~\cite{suppl}) yielding the following expressions for the momenta and modal weights for the parametric-oscillation regime: